mwolfinspace/mwolfinspace/README.md

 ----
 - Translate open-source projects.
 - Doodle and design some furry stuff.
-- Learn programming languages like Rust, Java, Pascal
+- Learn programming languages like Rust, Java and Pascal.